kennymle/Voice-Transmission/README.md

 the processed data out to an amplifier and subsequently to a speaker.

-OBJECTIVE: Without changing sample rate, Implement a DSP based player and recorder using the STM32CubeIDE 1.7.0 and breadboard setup involving push buttons, LEDs, resistors, and H743ZI2 board.
+OBJECTIVE: Without changing sample rate, Implement a DSP based player and recorder using the STM32CubeIDE 1.7.0 and breadboard setup involving push buttons, LEDs, resistors, and H743ZI2 board (32-bit microcontroller).
 Data processing in this lab includes adding reverb and changing the playback speed.
 The specifications implemented in the lab includes a sampling rate of 8 kilo samples per second (Ksps), the first button following a protocol for recording and erasing audio, the second button